 What is Carnivores?

 Since the meat or flesh of animals is not hard to digest, they do not require a strong digestive system or enzymes in their mouth.
-But they do have long intestines, almost five to six times to their body size.
+But they have long intestines, almost five to six times their body size.

 Main Differences Between Herbivores and Carnivores